djhshih/swl/new.md

 - `map` is the source of batch lifting
 - mapped callees are still ordinary tasks or ordinary workflows; they are not reclassified as batch callees
 - mapping over batch workflows is forbidden for now
-- compiled JSON must preserve mapped execution symbolically so that runtime batch size is not required at compile time
+- compiled representations must preserve mapped execution symbolically so that runtime batch size is not required at compile time
-- the compiler artifact must contain enough information for the CWL transpiler to lower mapped execution to runnable CWL scatter
+- artifacts must contain enough information for downstream lowering to preserve mapped execution correctly
-- array projection such as `calls.bcf` must be represented explicitly and type-checked against the homogeneous mapped element output schema
+- array projection such as `calls.bcf` must be represented explicitly in semantics and type-checked against the homogeneous mapped element output schema

 ### Why this representation

-This should follow the actual language structure more closely.
+This follows the actual language structure more closely.

 In the example:
 - `call_variant.wf` is a simple workflow